Today’s Wonder of the Day was inspired by wyatt. wyatt Wonders, “What is the best place for vacation?” Thanks for WONDERing with us, wyatt!

 The Earth is a huge place full of magical spots that can take your breath away.
-Can you imagine what it must have been like to be the first human being to explore and discover some of Earth’s most amazing sights?
+Can you imagine being the first person to see some of Earth’s most amazing sights?

 What would it have been like to be the first to see the Pacific Ocean?
 Or the Rocky Mountains?
 How about the rainforests of South America?
 Perhaps the rushing waters of the Nile River?

 It must have been amazing to be the first person to see those things.
 But you can still experience something similar today.
 How?
 Wander around!
 The Earth’s sights can still take your breath away.

 There are many examples of amazing sights the Earth has to offer.
 For example, Mount Roraima is a tabletop mountain that spans the borders of Brazil, Guyana, and Venezuela.
 It has tall, sheer cliffs on all sides.
 This makes it quite a challenge to climb, even for experienced climbers.
 Its cliffs are also home to some of the most amazing waterfalls in the world!